mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 Introduced in 2019, 5G is the latest standard.
 It is more efficient than previous standards and may support speeds up to 20 Gb/s.

+NOTE : Many cell phones can also support multiple standards to enable backward compatibility.
+For instance, many cell phones support 4G and 5G standards.
+The cell phone will use 5G when available.
+If a 5G network is no longer public, it will automatically switch to 4G without losing connection.

 # 1.1.5 Airplane Mode
 # 1.1.6 Hotspot
 # 1.1.7 Check Your Understanding - Wireless Technology